tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 ## Width

 The final element of the query plan node that we are going to cover is `width`.
 The `width` is the average width of the rows in bytes.
 This is more than just the number of columns selected, it gives you an idea of the average amount of data stored in those columns.
-Combined with `rows`, you can get a rough estimation of the amount of data the database will be scanning.
+Combined with `rows`, you can get a rough estimation of the amount of data the database will be pulling into memory for scanning.

 While it may be obvious that selecting fewer columns results in less data, `EXPLAIN` can help reveal which columns have the biggest impact.
 When we perform a `SELECT *` we such a much larger width than if we only `SELECT id`.